Skip to content

 Compare View

 Side-by-side comparison of two files.
-Two sub-modes: Text Diff for git-style line-by-line diffs, and Row Hash Diff for column-aware row-level comparison.
-Both work across formats, so you can compare a CSV to a Parquet by hashing matching columns.
+Four sub-modes: Text Diff for git-style line-by-line diffs, Row Hash Diff for column-aware set comparison, Ordered for positional row-by-row cell diffs, and Join (by key) for matching rows by a key column and reporting what changed.
+All work across formats, so you can compare a CSV to a Parquet.

 Compare view: Text Diff